CargoSense/compare_chain/README.md

 ## Background

-Say you have an interval of time bounded by two `%Date{}` structs, `start_date` and `end_date`, and want to know whether or not a third `date` falls within that interval.
+Say you have an interval of time bounded by two `%Date{}` structs, `start_date` and `end_date`, and you want to know whether or not a third `date` falls within that interval.
 How would you write this in Elixir?

 ```elixir
 Date.compare(start_date, date) == :lt and